-Electricity: The electrical current in France is AC - the cycle is 230 volts 50 cycles.
-If you are carrying electrical appliances with you, you will need to bring a converter (if your appliance is not dual voltage) and plug adapter for USA prongs to fit into their sockets.
+Electricity: The electrical current in Greece is AC - the cycle is 230 volts 50 cycles.
+If you are carrying electrical appliances with you, you will need to bring a converter (if your appliance is not dual voltage) and plug adapter with you.
 These may be purchased at most hardware stores, luggage sections of retail stores and Amazon, and other online stores.
-In most parts of the world, electrical plugs and sockets (outlets, points) are termed male and female: the male is the one with the prongs, the female with the receptacles for the prongs.
-In France, plugs and outlets are hermaphroditic (both sexes in one), meaning that both plugs and sockets have prongs and receptacles.
+Your hotels do have hair dryers in their guest rooms.
+In Greece, you will see plug types C and F. See below for a picture.